Our Budget Planning

-After reviewing this information, we hope you will gain a deeper understanding of where money comes from (revenues), where it is spent (expenses), and how much these inputs and outputs may change from year to year.
+After reviewing this information, we hope you will gain a deeper understanding of where money comes from (revenues), where it is spent (expenses), and why revenues and expenses may change from year to year.

-Like many post-secondary institutions, Northwestern Polytechnic develops a 3-year rolling budget that is revised annually.
-In this type of continuous budget, Year One provides a detailed prediction of revenue and expenses, while Years Two and Three are high-level estimates.
+Like many post-secondary institutions, Northwestern Polytechnic develops a three-year rolling budget that is revised annually.
+In this type of continuous budget, Year One provides a detailed prediction of revenue and expenses, while Years Two and Three are high-level estimates and do not include detailed projections.

-As we consider our goals and the future, NWP’s main focus is to support the delivery of NWP’s Strategic Plan and seamless operations across all our campuses.
+As we consider our goals and the future, NWP’s main focus is to support the delivery of NWP’s Strategic Plan, the Master Academic Plan and seamless operations across our campuses.

 Funding Facts